Serious (TV series): Serious Ocean (2008)

-Serious Explorers: Livingstone (2009)
+Serious Explorers: Livingstone (2009–2011)

 Initially, the next Serious series was to be filmed in China, and would have followed the journey of 13th-century explorer, Marco Polo, including joining a camel train in the Taklamakan Desert, climbing mountains, and spending time with local tribes.
 However, after travelling to the region, due to political unrest Serious Explorers was postponed and the team returned to the UK.
 The series was later rescheduled to film in Tanzania in Africa at the end of 2009, where the team would follow in the foot steps of explorer David Livingstone.

 Applications were accepted through January 2009.
 Around 900 of the applicants, from over 14,000, had a phone interview before 120 were selected to go to London, Bristol or Manchester for a day of auditions.
 16 were selected to go to Wales for a selection weekend until it was cut down to the final 8.
 However, another contestant was removed for having to undergo an emergency tonsil operation, narrowing down the field to seven.
 Eventually, seven contestants aged 12–15 (four boys and three girls) were selected to take part in the show.
 The expedition took place in late 2009, with the intention of broadcasting the series in early 2010.

 However, during filming, expedition guide Anton Turner died when he was mauled by an elephant on 30 October 2009, and production was reported to have ceased.
-Despite this, the series began broadcasting as Serious Explorers: Livingstone in early 2011.
+Despite this, the series began broadcasting as Serious Explorers: Livingstone in February 2011.
 During the expedition three of the most promising of the seven explorers were chosen to cross the Mbarika mountain range, while the remaining four stayed behind to build an enclosure to fend off lions in a village; in the final episode, having come close to their target, the death of Anton was reported, who had gone out in advance of the day's trek over Mbarika to ensure the walk would be safe.
 Expedition leader Ben immediately called a halt to the Mbarika trek, and the series ended.
+Anton was posthumously awarded the Queen's Gallantry Medal in 2012.